-Where the Employer has reason to believe an employee is not physically capable of performing the duties of [his/her] their position, the Operations Manager, may require the employee to submit to a physical examination by a physician selected by the Employer.
-The cost of such examination shall be borne by the Employer and the information provided by the physician shall be limited to whether or not the employee is able to fully perform the duties of [his/her] their position.
+Where the Employer has reason to believe an employee is not physically capable of performing the duties of their position, the Director of Operations, may require the employee to submit to a physical examination by a physician selected by the Employer.
+The cost of such examination shall be borne by the Employer and the information provided by the physician shall be limited to whether or not the employee is able to fully perform the duties of their position.